 The device select inputs (S0, S1, S2) are used to set the first three bits of the 8-bit slave address.
 This allows up to eight devices to share a common bus.
 These inputs can be static or actively driven.
 If used statically they must be tied to VSS or VCC as appropriate.
-If actively driven, they must be driven with CMOS levels.
+If actively driven, they must be driven with CMOS levels (driven to VCC or VSS).